kojr1234/bain_ml_challenge_model/README.md

 # How I tackled this problem

-First, I understood the data pipeline and encapsulated it in a simple and readable way.
-Then, I separated the preprocessing into three parts for each dataset.
-Because the treatment was ad-hoc, I implemented each preprocessing transformer using the source code.
+First, I implemented the preprocessing pipeline using scikit-learn pipeline transformers for each dataset.

-To train the model, I followed the same steps in the jupyter notebook, focusing only on the delivered solution and not on the plot.
+To train the model, I followed the same steps in the jupyter notebook, focusing only on the machine learning model and not on the plot.

 To make the inference, I developed a data validation script to ensure data consistency across the data flow.

 Finally, the application script was developed using FastAPI.
 The good thing about using FastAPI with pydantic is that pydantic can automatically convert data types to the correct ones when used with FastAPI.
-Also, FastAPI simplicity makes the code easier to understand.
+Another great advantage of using FastAPI is that it provides a swagger out of the box just by using the module.

 # Potential risks found in the development